Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena

 We can simulate financial contact of two of our toy economies, with exponents $\eta_A, \eta_B$ for money not necessarily equal, by having agents $i \in A$ interacting with agents $j \in B$ at some rates $k_{ij}$ (many of these coefficients could be zero; it is enough to have non-empty subsets of $A$ and $B$ in financial contact) and dividing their combined money according to distribution proportional to $m_i^{\eta_A-1}m_j^{\eta_B-1}$ (a Beta-distribution again).
 On average, this results in a split of the money between $A$ and $B$ in the ratio $\eta_A : \eta_B$.

 Note that because the ideal trader of our accessibility notion has constant entropy, their temperature is infinite.
 This might seem to imply infinite money flow from the trader on putting them in financial contact with an economy, but we do not use the trader in this way.
-Rather, the trader decides at what price to buy or sell.
+Rather, the trader makes available only a finite pot of money, or decides at what price to buy or sell.

 To end this section we discuss how the concept of temperature depends on the choice of num\'eraire.
 Suppose one economy $V$ has a scarcity of apples and surfeit of bananas, and the other $W$ has the opposite.
 If apples are used as money, then financial contact will mean that apples flow from $W$ to $V$, and hence that $W$ is hotter than $V$.
 But if bananas are used as money, then financial contact will mean that bananas flow from $V$ to $W$, and hence that $V$ is hotter than $W$.
 Thus, even the ordinal notion of temperature is dependent on the choice of which good we take to function as money.
-Note, though, that the choice of money does not affect which state transitions are possible in the economy (subject to the desirability assumption of Section~\ref{sec:exchange}), thus that \emph{entropy}, and in particular the second law, is independent of the choice of num\'eraire (up to positive affine transformations).
+Note, though, that the choice of money does not affect which state-transitions are possible in the economy (subject to the desirability assumption of Section~\ref{sec:exchange}), thus that \emph{entropy}, and in particular the second law, is independent of the choice of num\'eraire (up to orientation-preserving affine transformations).